 - Advantages and disadvantages of large cap funds

-- Advantages and disadvantages of large cap index funds
+- Advantages and disadvantages of index funds

 - Who should invest in large-cap funds?